arcolight/ecl/README.md

 ### stream
-Simple implementation of stream. (iostream is too complex for embedded systems and uses dynamic memory) Flush function can be specialized as template arg.
+Simple implementation of stream. (iostream is too complex for embedded systems and uses dynamic memory) Flush function can be passed as constructor arg.
 It will be called, when stream becomes full.

 ### singleton
 Meyers singleton implementation.